fisharebest/webtrees/README.md

 Open <http://localhost:8080> on the host.
 Port 8080 is declared by the container configuration and should be forwarded by the client.

-Complete the setup wizard and select SQLite for the database.
-The database is stored as `data/<name>.sqlite` in the source directory, so it remains available when the container is rebuilt or replaced.
-The Development Container does not include a MySQL, PostgreSQL, or SQL Server service.
+Complete the setup wizard and select SQLite for the simplest setup.
+The container includes PHP PDO drivers for SQLite, MySQL/MariaDB, and PostgreSQL, but it does not run a database server.
+SQLite is stored as `data/<name>.sqlite` in the source directory, so it remains available when the container is rebuilt or replaced.
+To use MySQL/MariaDB, PostgreSQL, or SQL Server, provide a separately running database server and configure its connection details in the setup wizard.

 #### Local environment